Fartunadan/Data-Science-Final-Project-/README.md

 ## Files Directory

-1.  \<a href- “<file:///Users/fa611/Desktop/Data%20Science%20/Data-Science-Final-Project-/final_project.html>”\>**final_project_cleaning.qmd:** This quarto file includes the data cleaning steps of the ACS extracted data to prepare our sample for predictive modeling.
+1.   **final_project_cleaning.qmd:** This quarto file includes the data cleaning steps of the ACS extracted data to prepare our sample for predictive modeling.

 2.  **final_project.qmd:** This quarto file includes the code for each predictive model to predict rent-burden in Flordida using 2023 ACS data.
 Model 1 is a decision tree with a binary rent-burden variable.
 Model 2 is a decision tree with a three level factor rent-burden variable (rent burdened, not rent burdened, extremely rent burdened).
 Model 3 is an elastic net with factor variables.